Arooj Shah

-Arooj Shah is a British Labour politician and between 2021 and 2022 was the leader of Oldham Metropolitan Borough Council in Greater Manchester.
-As leader she was also a member of the Greater Manchester Combined Authority and was the combined authority's portfolio lead for Equalities, Inclusion & Cohesion.
+Arooj Shah is a British Labour politician and since May 2023 is the leader of Oldham Metropolitan Borough Council in Greater Manchester, a position she also previously held between 2021 and 2022.
+As leader she is a member of the Greater Manchester Combined Authority and is the combined authority's portfolio lead for Equalities and Communities.
 She was the first Muslim woman to take charge of a council in the north of England.

 First elected to the council in 2012, she was the councillor for the Chadderton South ward.
 She was elected as leader of the council in May 2021 after her predecessor Sean Fielding lost his seat in that year's election.
-Shah lost her seat in 2022 being beaten by Robert Barnes the Conservative candidate.
+Shah lost her seat in 2022 after being beaten by Robert Barnes the Conservative candidate.
+She later re-gained a seat on the council at the 2023 election, topping the poll in the St Mary's ward.
+Following the election, at which incumbent leader Amanda Chadderton was defeated, Shah was elected to lead the council again.

 Arson attack

 Less than two months after her election as leader, in the early hours of the night of the 13 July 2021, Shah's car was deliberately set alight in what Greater Manchester Police described as a "reckless, abhorrent act".
 The car and neighbouring property were damaged but nobody was injured as a result of the attack.